Our Services

 Strengthening your pelvic floor is just one piece of the puzzle.
 To maximize benefits:

-If ED persists despite diligent pelvic floor training, or if you experience sudden concerns—painful erections, blood in urine, or severe vessel/nerve pain—don’t wait.
+If ED persists despite diligent pelvic floor training, or if you experience sudden concerns—painful erections, blood in urine, or severe vessel/nerve pain—don't wait.
 Early evaluation can rule out serious conditions such as cardiovascular disease or neurological issues.
-You may also consider a free, online symptom check for erectile dysfunction to understand your risk factors and decide on next steps.
+To better understand your symptoms and prepare for a productive conversation with your doctor, try Ubie's free AI-powered symptom checker for erectile dysfunction, which takes just a few minutes to complete and provides personalized insights.

 Pelvic floor muscle training is a safe, low-cost, and non-invasive approach that can significantly improve erectile function in men over 65.
 Results take time—consistency and proper technique matter most.
 If you have any life-threatening or serious symptoms, please speak to a doctor right away.